Our vision is clear – to eliminate patient harm associated with infiltrations.

 Prior to ivWatch, Gary held the role of President & CEO of AppForge a leading enterprise mobile software provider that was privately held and venture capital-backed.
 Following AppForge, Gary was the managing partner and founder of IPX Partners, Inc. a business development consulting firm.
 Earlier in his career, Gary held the role of Senior Vice President at Symantec Corporation where he was responsible for numerous programs, including product development, research/advanced concepts, business development, including mergers and acquisitions, strategic investments and partnerships.
 Gary began his career as a Research Scientist in computational fluid dynamics at NASA Langley Research Center and moved to a Program Manager for the high-performance computing and communications group.

 Susan Brown is responsible for the clinical research and training programs for ivWatch.
-Prior to her position at ivWatch, Susan spent 15 years at Children’s Hospital of the King’s Daughter’s (CHKD) specializing in pediatric intensive care and ended her tenure in the position of Director of Patient Care Services.
+Prior to her position at ivWatch, Susan spent 16 years at Children’s Hospital of the King’s Daughter’s (CHKD) specializing in pediatric intensive care and ended her tenure in the position of Director, Patient Care Services.
 During her time at CHKD, her responsibilities included managing operational and clinical care departments, including departments responsible for patient flow, vascular access, resource pool, and neonatal/pediatric critical care transport.